fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-09-2-singapore-travel-itinerary.md

 ---
 layout: post
-title:  "Singapore expat resources now in Chinese"
+title:  "Best Singapore travel itinerary for tourists"
-categories: [expat, Chinese, move, relocation, Singapore]
+categories: [expat, tourists, itinerary, Singapore]
-image: assets/images/chinese.jpg
+image: assets/images/travel.jpg
 ---

 Apologies for the gaps in posts - things have been hectic over the last month, and with the introduction of our Chinese language posts, I simply haven't had the time to post new content.
 However, we are now back!